-We therefore to help gain an understanding of the likely user catchment population and demographic profile we have mapped travel time on the next page.
+To help gain an understanding of the likely user catchment population and demographic profile, travel time is shown in the map on the following page.

-This has been mapped from the centre based on 5 minute travel time intervals up to 20 minutes travel time and uses the following colour codes for the user catchment travel time zone.
+This has been mapped from the centre based on 5-minute travel time intervals up to 20 minutes travel time and uses the following colour codes for the user catchment travel time zone.